haydendonald/NodeRed-Dashbored/README.md

 # Bugs
 if the user clicks back on the password dialog it will action that action when the user clicks something else
-* the dashbored is not staying locked when refreshed.
-Probably an issue with the server not sending the latest locked state or not storing this correctly